 History of Due Process and Student Conduct

 Higher education has long benefited from student activism and historical movements, including how colleges and universities attend to issues of student misconduct.
 Dixon v.
 Alabama State Board of Education has become the benchmark for student conduct cases.
 In a landmark decision reversing a long history of case law, the court held that the right to a state-supported education cannot be taken away from an individual without due process of law.
-The concepts, safeguards and requirements articulated in the Declaration of Student Rights and Responsibilities of the student handbook and our university-wide conduct system were framed by the outcome of this pivotal case.
+The concepts, safeguards and requirements articulated in the Declaration of Student Rights and Responsibilities inform how our university-wide conduct system operates today.

 The bravery of Joseph Peterson, Bernard Lee, St. John Dixon, Edward E. Jones, Leon Rice, Howard Shipman, Elroy Embry, James McFadden and Marzette Watts, and others involved in the 1960 sit-ins, remind us that the fundamental right to due process and free expression must be protected.
-UNH affirms its commitment for students to safely exercise their rights (or not) under the First Amendment in statement and the University’s Freedom of Expression Policy and Guidelines on Peaceful Dissent.
+UNH affirms its commitment for students to safely exercise their rights (or not) under the First Amendment as expressly stated in the University’s Freedom of Expression Policy and Guidelines on Peaceful Dissent.

 “Student Sit-in Organizers Expelled” – Voices of the Civil Rights Movement (Feb 25, 2017)